DmitryKalinovskyi/PuzzleShop/README.md

           "password": "user_password"
         }
     </details>
-- :x: GET `/User/{userLogin}/private` - return private information about user by `userLogin`, can be managed by account owner, used to making orders
+- ❌ GET `/User/{userLogin}/private` - return private information about user by `userLogin`, can be managed by account owner, used to making orders
     <details>
       <summary> request body
       </summary>